adigitalife/yourls-limit-keyword-length/README.md

 # Limit keyword length in YOURLS

-This plugin allows you to limit the number of characters allowed for the custom keyword.
+This plugin limits the number of characters allowed for the custom keyword.

 ####Instructions: